Tree Boring Insects: How to Identify, Prevent, and Treat Wood-Boring Pests

 Emerald Ash Borer (EAB)

 The most destructive tree pest in US history.
-This metallic green beetle, native to Asia, has killed hundreds of millions of ash trees since it was discovered in Michigan in 2002.
-It’s now established across most of the eastern US and spreading west.
+This metallic green beetle (Agrilus planipennis), native to Asia, has killed hundreds of millions of ash trees since it was discovered in Michigan in 2002.
+It’s now established in 36 states and spreading west.
+If you live in Zones 3-9 and have ash trees, this pest is either already in your area or on its way.

 What you can do: Preventive treatment with systemic insecticides (imidacloprid or emamectin benzoate) can protect healthy ash trees.
 Treatment costs $100-300 per tree annually.
 Trunk injections by a certified arborist every 2-3 years are the most effective option.
 Once more than 50% of the canopy is dead, treatment won’t save the tree.
 If you have a valuable ash, start treating it now before EAB arrives in your area.